aimoda/rigol-dho824-mcp/shoulddosoon.md

 ---

-## Total: 55 New Tools
+## Total: 29 Remaining Tools

-This represents a complete implementation of all hardware-supported features not yet in the MCP server, excluding features better done in Python (math, FFT, measurements, filters, etc.).
+This represents the remaining unimplemented features after completing all protocol triggers and bus decode tools.
+These focus on acquisition control, measurement utilities, and system management.